rackerlabs/technical-blog/_posts/2015-08-03-install-openstack-from-source2.md

 **Note:** Setting the value `debug = True` in the file `/etc/glance/glance.conf` will increade the logging output, for help in debugging failures.

 Next, install an image into glance for use once we have OpenStack fully installed as a basis for VMs.
-There is a small cloud image based on Ubuntu that is available, named cirros.
+There is a small cloud image based on the Ubuntu operating system that is available, named cirros.
 With glance running download the cirros image and load it into glance:

     wget http://cdn.download.cirros-cloud.net/0.3.3/cirros-0.3.3-x86_64-disk.img